fanghe-ma/IVOL-Puzzle-and-Arbitrage-Asymmetry/README.md

 # IVOL Puzzle and Arbitrage Asymmetry

 This project investigates the relationship between idiosyncratic volatility (IVOL) and arbitrage activity, extending findings from Stambaugh, Yu, and Yuan (2015) using U.S. equity data from 1965–2024.
+This project confirms that both the negative IVOL effect and the arbitrage asymmetry stories hold true on the extended dataset.

 ## Project Structure